hjamal3/Light-Stripe-Calibration/README.md

 # Light-Stripe-Calibration

+Program to calibrate planar light stripes using a camera calibration checkerboard!

 - Insert all of your images in the 'images' folder.
 - Change internal parameters of file to fit checkerboard size and dimensions in calibrate.py.
 Can change color between red or green and orientation.
 - To run: python calibrate.py.